pentney/taiat/README.md

 pip install -r requirements.txt
 ```

-2. Build the Haskell path planner:
+2. **Build the Haskell path planner binary:**
 ```bash
 cd src/haskell
 cabal build
 ```
+This will compile the Haskell path planner required for optimal performance.
+(You only need to do this once, or after making changes to the Haskell code.)

 3. Set up your API key:
 ```bash